Look, I get it. Sometimes you just need an easy way to make some extra cash.

 Virtual assistants are remote administrative professionals that help business owners (or even just busy individuals) with a variety of tasks.

-Check out companies like BELAY, Time Etc, or Zirtual for potential openings, or set up shop on your own.
 If you work through a virtual assistant company, expect to earn $12-18 an hour to start.
 Freelance VAs charge $20-40 an hour, or more for specialized skills.

 5. Mobile Notary Loan Signing Agent